-Because occupations involving physical labor dominate the local economy, Ethelsville is generally considered to be a blue-collar town.
-35.59% of the Ethelsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ethelsville is a blue-collar town, with 35.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ethelsville is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Ethelsville who work in office and administrative support (23.73%), law enforcement and fire fighting (18.64%), and management occupations (6.78%).

 The overall crime rate in Ethelsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Ethelsville does not have a public transit system used by locals to get to and from work.
+Ethelsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Ethelsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ethelsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ethelsville include Italian, English, Irish, British, and Yugoslavian.